L2-Lagrange/Simple-LM1875-sound-system/README.md

 </p>

 The LM1875 power stage has a bridge-tied-load output.
-This means the output is taken across one amplifier and an inverted version of that amplifier.
+This means the output is taken across a pair of amplifiers that have opposite outputs.
 BTL increases power output by roughly 4 times, making it more practical to build loud analog amplifiers at low voltage rails.

 <p align="center">
   <img src="Images/LM1875_Single_Supply_BTL.png" width="800"><br>